📋 What is Dental Malpractice?

 Code of Civil Procedure Section 340.5

-Establishes the statute of limitations for dental malpractice: 1 year from discovery of the injury or 3 years from the date of treatment, whichever comes first.
-Special provisions exist for minors and cases involving fraud or concealment.
+Establishes the statute of limitations for dental malpractice: 1 year from discovery of the injury (or when, with reasonable diligence, it should have been discovered) or 3 years from the date of injury, whichever occurs first.
+Special provisions exist for minors, foreign-body cases, and fraud or intentional concealment.

 Code of Civil Procedure Section 364

 Requires 90-day notice before filing suit against a dentist or other healthcare provider.
-This notice tolls (pauses) the statute of limitations for 90 days and must specify the legal basis and type of loss sustained.
+Under §364(d), the SOL is extended 90 days from service of the notice ONLY when the notice is served within 90 days of SOL expiration; if served earlier, the 90-day no-filing period runs concurrently with the SOL and does not lengthen the overall deadline.
+The notice must specify the legal basis and the type of loss sustained.

 Civil Code Section 3333.2